thegamershollow/NUSPY/README.md

 **⚠️Updates are currently unable to be downloded due to the eShop takedown on the 27th of March⚠️**

 To get the title id of a title you want go [HERE](https://thegamershollow.github.io/Wii-U-Title-Database/)

+## How to use nusdecrypt.py

+Type this into the command line/terminal/command prompt
+        python nusextract.py